Archive of Our Own: Tags

 Archive of Our Own has a system for labeling and categorizing uploaded works, referred to as "tags".
-All uploaded works on AO3 are required to use Rating Tags, which indicate the maturity level of the content in the fanfiction; Archive Warnings, which alert readers about potentially triggering content in the story; and Fandom Tags, which sort the work into the intended fanbase(s).
+Uploaded works on AO3 are to use Rating Tags, which indicate the maturity level of the content in the fanfiction; Archive Warnings, which alert readers about potentially triggering content in the story; and Fandom Tags, which sort the work into the intended fanbase(s).

 Additional tags allows users to categorize and sort content based on intended audiences, included content, fandom, characters, relationship pairings, and other tags.
 Writers are generally free to choose whatever tags they like for their stories without restrictions on tag length, spaces, characters, or non-Roman characters.

-The maximum number of tags was capped to 75 in September 2021.
+The maximum number of tags was capped to 75 in September 2021, after an incident with a fanfiction that used too many tags.
 When browsing or searching for a tag, any work which has used the tag, or determined related tags, will appear in the search in a curated folksonomy.

 The tagging system is maintained by volunteers called "Tag Wranglers" who manually connect synonymous tags to bolster the site's search system.

 Accounts

 The site allows users to create unique usernames for their account.
 In addition, users may identify themselves by one or more pseudonyms, referred to as "pseuds", linked to their central account.
-In order to sign up, users must request an invitation which will be sent to their email addresses.
+In order to sign up, users must request an invitation which will be sent to their email addresses, which usually takes ~20 days.
 Having an account allows access to features such as publishing works, following authors and stories to receive notifications of updates, saving and recommending favourite works through bookmarks, and creating a reading queue.
 An account is not required to view posted content as long as the author has not chosen to show their works only to registered users.

 Feedback

-Like many other online platforms, readers with AO3 accounts can leave comments on publications which have not had comments deactivated.
+Like many other online platforms, readers with or without AO3 accounts can leave comments on publications which have not had comments deactivated.

 Readers can give stories "kudos", which function similarly to likes on other sites.
 Kudos are permanent and cannot be taken back.
 Added in 2010, the kudos feature, however, has been negatively received by various AO3 authors who claim that the simple act of leaving a 'like' discourages the reader from interacting further with the author's work through leaving comments or reviews.

 In 2012, several authors created an 'opt out' feature that allows authors on AO3 to remove the kudos feature from their published works.